Hamid Guska: Bosnia and Herzegovina

-1993 Guska was named as coach of newly founded Bosnia and Herzegovina boxing national team.

-At the Mediterranean Games 1993, in France, Almedin Fetahović, a member of BK Željezničar, won the gold medal in light middleweight.
+In 1993, Guska was named as coach of newly founded Bosnia and Herzegovina boxing national team.
+At the Mediterranean Games in 1993, in France, Almedin Fetahović, a member of BK Željezničar, won the gold medal in light middleweight.
 It was the first gold medal for independent Bosnia and Herzegovina won on a major multi sport event.

 Guska also guided the Bosnian national team on its first participation at the 1993 European Amateur Boxing Championships in Bursa.
 Edin Bajrić was stopped in Preliminaries losing to Danny Williams from United Kingdom in heavyweight.

-2001 he was named as the Head coach of Bosnian youth national team.
+In 2001, he was named as the Head coach of Bosnian youth national team.
 On the 2001 European youth championships Aldin Avdić won bronze medal in superheavyweight.
 It was the first medal for Bosnia and Herzegovina on European Amateur Boxing Championships.

-2002 Hamid Guska was appointed as the Head coach of all Bosnian boxing national teams (schoolboys, cadets, juniors and seniors).
+In 2002, Guska was appointed as the Head coach of all Bosnian boxing national teams (schoolboys, cadets, juniors and seniors).

 During this period his boxers won four bronze medals at major boxing competitions: